-There is increasing demand to use mobile communications from wherever you are located, including the use of GSM mobile phones onboard aircraft.
+There is increasing demand to use mobile communications from wherever you are located, including the use of mobile communications terminals onboard aircraft.
 However, to ensure successful operation of systems which will facilitate this there is a need to establish a basis for the free circulation and use of such equipment within Europe and to provide access to the required spectrum and to ensure that all aeronautical safety issues have been addressed.

 Scope